AlticeLabsProjects/nginx-log-zmq/README.md

 protocols you should specify the target of the unixsocket.
 Otherwise, if you are using TCP protocol you should specify the `<ip>` and `<port>` which your ZMQ client is listening.

 **protocol** ipc|tcp|inproc the protocol to be used for communication.
 IPC uses a path to an unix socket which is defined by `target`.
-For TCP ip and port needs to specified.
+For TCP, ip and port needs to specified.

 **threads** &lt;num&gt; number of threads to be used for each ZeroMQ context.